MeanderSolutions/Manuela_Databel_ChurnAnalysis/README.md

 Three main KPIs are the number of customers (6687), the number of churned customers (1796), and the churn rate (26.86%).
 The average churn rate is relatively high.
 The churn rate in California is abnormally high at 63.24% while its number of customer service calls is relatively low (44) The churn rate is strongly related to competitors.
-It is also impacted by a type of contract and customer age.
+It is also impacted by the type of contract and the customer's age.

 While setting the condition to Month-to-Month contract type, the churn rate goes up to 46%, and almost 1600 out of 1800 churners come from this group.
 When we select the Two-year contract, on the other hand, the churn rate drops to a very low 2.78%.